 When the railroad became the primary source for moving goods, people no longer had a need for the Rottweiler, and the population sharply declined.

-With their history firmly embedded in the German culture, we had to include German names on the list.
-Not only do these names pay tribute to your dog’s heritage, they’re also unique, cultured and fun.
+With their history firmly embedded in the German culture, we had to include German dog names on the list.
+Not only do these names pay tribute to your dog’s heritage, but they’re also unique, cultured, and fun.

 - Adler – eagle

 - Adolph – noble wolf